nandhanandy92/TENergy/README.md

 # TNEnergy
-A pet project for Hacktober-2020
+A pet project for Hacktober-2020. exposed as standerd RestfulAPI to used by various clients such as react web client or RN client.
 A simple Android app to calculate your power consumption and EB Bills based on TNEB Rate slab and your power rating of your equipment and running time. knowing your Avreage power consumption before hand can be very helpful when you are planning to move to solar based power or other unconventional reliable enery sources,